thuvu17/Slackify/doc/design/slackify-endpoint.md

 - Description: Logs out a user.

 ### Spotify end-points in the backend
-## Overview
+## OVERVIEW

-- These endpoints are sample data requested from Spotify to store in Slackify's database
-- We haven't designed an implementation for this data and plan to do it next semester
+These endpoints are sample data requested from Spotify to store in Slackify's database (We haven't designed an implementation for this data and plan to do it next semester)

 ## Get Spotify Token
 - URL: https://accounts.spotify.com/api/token